HMS Monarch (1868): Modernisation

 In 1890 she was selected for what was at the time called "modernisation".
 She was given new triple expansion engines and new boilers, and thereafter could make 15.75 kn – less than a knot better than on her first trials.
 No attempt was made to bring her armament up to date, although the muzzle-loading rifles which she carried were by then totally obsolete, and the fitting of breech-loading cannon would not have been difficult.
 At this time she received four 12-pounder 76 mm and ten 3-pounder quick-firers as a torpedo-boat defence.

 Armament

 The four 12-inch muzzle-loading rifles carried as main armament were housed in two pairs in two centre-line turrets on the upper deck, one on either side of the funnel.
 These guns, each of which weighed 25 LT, could fire a shell weighing 600 lb with a muzzle velocity of 1380 ft/s.
 Being situated on the upper deck, at a height of seventeen feet above water, they were seven feet higher than any battery in the fleet, with significant advantage thereby accruing in terms of range and command.
 Unlike earlier turret-equipped coast-defence ships, training was by steam power.

-A good gun crew could fire an aimed shell every two minutes.

 To compensate for the inability of the main guns to train either fore or after, two smaller guns of 7 inch calibre were carried in the bow, and one in the stern.